clever-developer-club/spider-bug-tracker/README.md

 # Spider BugTracker | MERN Stack
-Spider Bug Tracker is Web application for tracking the bugs in any software development period.
+Spider Bug Tracker is Web application for tracking the bugs during software development period.
 It has a clean and user-friendly GUI with great functionality.

 Currently these Software is on Developing phase.